 In May 2014 the Parish Council resolved to undertake a Neighbourhood Plan.
 A steering group was assembled, consultants engaged and a village-wide questionnaire was circulated.
-The consultants represented several local parishes but unfortunately gave poor service to Luppitt.
-As a result this arrangement was terminated in 2015.
-With a strong desire to complete the process, the Parish Council invited Roger Hicks, a village resident and former Chartered Surveyor, if he would write the draft Plan.
+The consultants represented several local parishes which proved to be less than satisfactory for Luppitt.
+So when the arrangement came to an end, the Parish Council invited Roger Hicks, a village resident and former Chartered Surveyor, to write the draft plan.
 Roger accepted the challenge in August 2016 and submitted the first draft to the Parish Council in February 2017.
 The final full draft was completed for parish-wide consultation in March 2018 following input from the Parish Council and East Devon District Council.
 A summary was presented at three public meetings.

 The Luppitt Neighbourhood Plan will be the community’s Plan for the parish of Luppitt, which includes Luppitt village and the hamlets of Beacon, Wick, and Shaugh and all areas in between (see map below).